 How could we forget about CBD in our list of wellness books?
 We chose The Endocannabinoid System and Cannabis by Dr. Scott A. Johnson because it breaks down the science of cannabis from an expert’s perspective.

-Dr. Johnson takes on the complex task of explaining the intricate network known as the endocannabinoid system.
-He breaks it down in an easy-to-read format that readers will find engaging.
+Dr. Johnson takes on the complicated task of explaining the intricate network known as the endocannabinoid system.
+He breaks it down in a digestible format that readers will find engaging.

 Dr. Johnson included 560 footnotes.
-With such a hot topic that’s new to the masses, it’s encouraging to see an author who includes so much research.
-We believe this book should be an essential part of your wellness library.
+With such a hot topic that’s relatively new to the masses, it’s great to see an author who includes so much research.
+We think this book should be an essential part of your wellness library.

 Clean: The New Science of Skin and the Beauty of Doing Less by James Hamblin

-We live in a sanitizer-centric society that encourages us to wash our hands at every whim and exfoliate our faces nightly.
-What we’re doing is beating down beneficial bacteria in our bodies.
+Now more than ever, we live in a sanitizer-centric society that encourages us to wash our hands at every whim and exfoliate our faces all the time.
+What we’re doing is destroying beneficial bacteria in our bodies.
 We need to take a step back with a simpler approach.
 James Hamblin tackles this in Clean: The New Science of Skin and the Beauty of Doing Less.

 Clean creates an open dialogue on hygiene customs that may be doing more harm than good.
-Oversanitation can lead to pathogenic resistance.
-Becoming too sterile may open a pandora’s box of issues that can affect our overall wellness.
+Oversanitation can lead to pathogenic resistance, and becoming too sterile may open a pandora’s box of issues that can affect our overall wellness.

 Reading Clean would be great to pair with Digital Minimalism.
-It has the same overarching theme of cutting back to the essentials.
-Be sure to add this to your wellness books collection when it’s released in July 2020.
+It has the same overarching theme of cutting back on the essentials.
+When it’s released in July 2020, be sure to add this selection to your library!.

 Negative Self-Talk and How to Change It by Shad Helmstetter, Ph.D.

-Sometimes we’re our own harshest critic.
-It’s hard not to be.
-We are trapped inside of our heads 24/7.
-It’s only natural to drive yourself crazy sometimes.
+More often than not, we’re our own worst critic.
+We are trapped inside of our heads 24/7, so it’s normal to drive yourself crazy sometimes.
 When this happens, you run the risk of using negative self-talk.

 In Negative Self-Talk and How to Change It, Shad Helmstetter, Ph.D. addresses how cruel thoughts can sabotage your productivity and overall wellness.
-It’s like being an abusive relationship with your mind.
 You wouldn’t stand around and allow someone to talk to your loved ones that way, so why do it to yourself?

-When we dwell in negativity, it manifests in our daily life.
+When we dwell in negativity, it creeps into our daily lives.
 Do you sometimes wonder why you keep attracting the wrong people?
 A big reason for this could be the way you view yourself.

 Saying something hurtful about yourself can harm your self-esteem.
-Eventually, your mind can default to negativity and create a black cloud that follows you around all the time.
+Over time, your mind can default to negativity and create a black cloud that follows you around all the time.

-Helmstetter offers insights and techniques to change the conversation going on in your head.
-With a positive attitude, you will learn to love yourself, warts and all.
+Helmstetter offers insights and techniques to change the narrative in your head and make a positive attitude your default setting.
 Negative Self-Talk is one of the ultimate wellness books for 2020 because it helps you reclaim your life.

 Have you read any of these wellness books?
 Are there any others you think we missed?
-Let’s have a discussion in the comments below!
+Let us know in the comments below!

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!